imyizhang/postfinancex-app/README.md

 **Live demo:**

+1. Remeber to **click "New chat"** to clear chat history if there exists any

-1. First of all, enable custom mode, and **make sure the tools are enabled**: `vector_search`
+2. Enable custom mode, and **make sure the tools are enabled: `vector_search`**

-2. Get started with a topic on:
+3. Get started with a topic on, **it may take time to load tools and agent, be patient**

    ```
    What is the overdraft fee?
    ```

-3. Try another one depending on the response, for example:
+4. Try another one depending on the response, for example

    ```
    How could I avoid it?